mayafetzer/ForestFirePrediction/README.md

 Here is the public app for the forest fire prediction model: https://huggingface.co/spaces/mayafetzer/ForestFires

 ## Files in this repository
-ForestFirePrediction.ipynb -  Google Colab code used to preprocess the dataset and create the machine learning model. wildfire_prediction_multi_output_dataset_v2.xlsx - An example dataset used to train the machine learning model. app.py - Python code used to create the Hugging Face app best_model_fire_duration.pkl - A pickle file of the best model for the fire duration best_model_fire_occurrence.pkl - A pickle file of the best model for fire occurrence best_model_fire_size.pkl - A pickle file of the best model for fire size best_model_suppression_cost.pkl - A pickle file for the best model for supression cost scaler.pkl - A pickle file to scale the input values for the machine learning model. requirements.txt - The requirements to run the app in Hugging Face
+ForestFirePrediction.ipynb -  Google Colab code used to preprocess the dataset and create the machine learning model. nn wildfire_prediction_multi_output_dataset_v2.xlsx - An example dataset used to train the machine learning model.

+app.py - Python code used to create the Hugging Face app

+best_model_fire_duration.pkl - A pickle file of the best model for the fire duration

+best_model_fire_occurrence.pkl - A pickle file of the best model for fire occurrence

+best_model_fire_size.pkl - A pickle file of the best model for fire size

+best_model_suppression_cost.pkl - A pickle file for the best model for supression cost

+scaler.pkl - A pickle file to scale the input values for the machine learning model.

+requirements.txt - The requirements to run the app in Hugging Face

 ## Prerequisites